jaeksoft/opensearchserver/src/doc/en/documentation/tutorials%7Cgetting_started%7C3/how_to_quickly_crawl_a_website_and_create_a_search_engine.md

 The web crawler needs to be configured in order to crawl our example pages.

 Select tab `Crawler`.
-Make sure tab `Web` is selected then.
+Make sure that the tab `Web` is selected.

-In the tab `Pattern list` we will configure which URL we want the crawler to explore.
+In the tab `Pattern list` we will configure which URLs the crawler should explore.

 ![Pattern d'URL](5.crawler.png)

 We want to crawl this website: [http://www.open-search-server.com/test-website/](http://www.open-search-server.com/test-website/).
-We can see this page has links towards every news page.
-Thus we can tell the crawler to start by this page only, it will discover the links to the other pages.
+This page has links towards every news page.
+Thus, we can simply tell the crawler to start with this page, since it will discover the links to the other pages.

-In the textarea, write `http://www.open-search-server.com/test-website/*` and then click on the button `Add`.
+In the text area, write `http://www.open-search-server.com/test-website/*` and then click on the button `Add`.

-The `/*` part tells the crawler to explore every page whose URL starts with `http://www.open-search-server.com/test-website/`.
+The `/*` part is a wild card telling the crawler to explore every page whose URL starts with `http://www.open-search-server.com/test-website/`.

-Since every news page is "under" the main page in term of URL it will work fine.
+Since every news page linked on the main page has an URL that starts this way, this fits our need.

 ![Pattern d'URL](6.crawler_patterns_en.png)

 ### Crawl start

-To start the crawler select tab `Crawl process`.
-Here several parameters can be adjusted.
-For example write `7` in field `Delay between each successive access, in seconds:`, `5` in field `Fetch interval between re-fetches:` and select `minutes` in the list.
+To start the crawler, select the `Crawl process` tab.
+There, several parameters can be adjusted.
+For example write `7` in the field `Delay between each successive access, in seconds:`, `5` in the field `Fetch interval between re-fetches:` and select `minutes` in the following list.

-In the block `Current status` choose `Run forever` in the list and then click on the button `Not running - click to run`.
+In the block `Current status` choose `Run forever` -- and then click on the button `Not running - click to run`.

-Process automaticaly updates in the area below.
+The process automaticaly reports its status in the area below.

 ![Pattern d'URL](7.run_crawler.png)

-> Tab `Manual crawl` will allow you to quickly and easily test the crawler for one particular URL.
+> The tab `Manual crawl` allows you to easily test a crawler on a specific URL.

 ## Search content and customize relevancy

 ### Full-text search query

-Click on tab `Query`.
-Click on button `Edit` for the ligne `search`.
+Click on the `Query` tab.
+Click on the `Edit` button corresponding to the `search` line.

-Queries are used to search contents into the index.
-Search is made in configured fields, according to the weight each field is given.
+Queries are used to search for content within the index.
+A search is run within the selected fields, according to the weight assigned to each field.

-As you can see query is made in numerous fields, with some differences of weight.
-You can easily change weight for each field to change the relevancy of each document.
+As you can see the prepackaged query is run across numerous fields, with some differences in weight.
+You can easily change the weight for each field to better match how the information is organised.

 ![Searched fields](8.query.png)

-Tab `Snipppets` lists the configured extracts of text for this query.
+The `Snipppets` tab lists the configured excerpts of text for this query.

 ![Snippets](9.snippets.png)

-You can also easily add some `facets` to this query.
-To do so go to tab `Facets` and for instance add a facet on field `host`.
-In field `minimal count` write `1`  in order to show only values for which more than 1 document can be found.
+You can also easily add some `facets-based filtering` to this query.
+To do so go to the `Facets` tab.
+As an example add a facet to the `host` field.
+In the `minimal count` field write `1`.
+Now the query will only return values for which more than one document can be found.

 ![Facet](13.facet.png)

-To save those modifiation click on the `Save` button on the top right of the page.
+To save those modifiation click on the `Save` button in the top right corner of the page.

 ### Build a search page

-So far you created an index, crawled some pages and configured a query.
+So far you created an index, crawled some pages to feed this index, and configured a query.

-Let's now see how our documents could be exposed to our visitors.
+Let's now see how our index can be made accessible to our visitors.

-Click on tab `Renderer`.
-One `Renderer` is already created by the template of index we chose sooner.
+Click on the `Renderer` tab.
+A `Renderer` already exists - it was created after we chose a template for our index earlier in this example.
 Click on `Edit`.

 ![Renderer](10.renderer.png)

-You can see that this renderer uses the query `search`.
+You can see that this renderer uses a query called `search`.

 ![Renderer](11.renderer_setting.png)

-Tab `Fields` lets you choose which fields you want to display for each result on the results page.
-Tab `CSS Style` give you the ability to customize the way this page will be displayed.
+The `Fields` tab lets you choose which fields to display for each result on the results page.
+The `CSS Style` tab allows for customizing how this page will be displayed.

 Click on `Save & close` and then click on the `View` button to open the renderer in a new window.

 Try to search something, for instance `Worldcup 2040`.
-Voilà! some documents are found and displayed, with a link to the web page and some snippets.
+Voilà!
+The relevant documents are found and displayed, with a link to the web page and some snippets.

 ![Renderer](12.renderer_view_en.png)

-You can also see that autocompletion is working and that the `host` facet is there on the left!
+You can also test that autocompletion is working, and see that the `host` facet is there on the left!

-> You can use the `Testing` tab to quicly get the code that will allow you to easily embed the search form on your website
+> You can use the `Testing` tab to get the code you can embed into the search form on your website

 ## What's next?

-We just discovered some of the numerous features of OpenSearchServer.
+These are just some of the numerous features of OpenSearchServer.

-You could now read our [documentation center](http://www.open-search-server.com/confluence/display/EN/Home), to understand lots of other available parameters and features.
+You could now read our [documentation center](http://www.open-search-server.com/confluence/display/EN/Home), to browse through OSS's parameters and features.

-Don't forget to have a look at [our APIs](https://github.com/jaeksoft/opensearchserver/wiki)!
-They will allow you to easily build a powerful customized application!
+Don't forget to check [our APIs](https://github.com/jaeksoft/opensearchserver/wiki)!
+These will allow you to easily build a powerful customized application!